YottaDB/YDBDoc/ProgGuide/ioproc.rst

 * In UTF-8 mode, all READ forms do not return trailing  PAD characters.
 * In UTF-8 mode, all characters returned by all forms of FIXED mode READ are from a single record.
 * WRITE for a Sequential Disk (SD) device works at the current file position, whether attained with APPEND, REWIND or SEEK.
-* YottaDB/GT.M manages any BOM for UTF mode files by ensuring they are at the beginning of the file and produces a BOMMISMATCH error for an attempt to change the byte-ordering on OPEN for an existing file.
+* YottaDB manages any BOM for UTF mode files by ensuring they are at the beginning of the file and produces a BOMMISMATCH error for an attempt to change the byte-ordering on OPEN for an existing file.
 * An attempt to OPEN a non-zero length file WRITEONLY without either NEWVERSION or TRUNCATE in UTF mode produces an OPENDEVFAIL due to the fact that any existing BOM information cannot be verified.
-* Note that with YottaDB/GT.M SD encryption, because of the state information associated with encryption processing, encrypted files require the file to be WRITEn or READ from the beginning rather than from an arbitrary position.
+* Note that with YottaDB SD encryption, because of the state information associated with encryption processing, encrypted files require the file to be WRITEn or READ from the beginning rather than from an arbitrary position.

 ++++++++++++++++++++++++++++